ksytwu100/note-taker/README.md

 ## Questions

-It is your responsibility to include a note in the README section of your repo specifying code source and its location within your repo.
+It is your responsibility to include a note in the README section of your repo specifying the code source and its location within your repo.

 The starter code is provided by the class module.
-I worked on the apiRoutes.js, htmlRoutes.js, and server.js files that are from what I learned in the class, class module activities, BCS-tutoring sessions and also by reading express documentation online.
+I worked on the apiRoutes.js, htmlRoutes.js, and server.js files that are from what I learned in the class, class module activities, BCS-tutoring sessions, and also by reading express documentation online.